Monitoring, Debugging, and Troubleshooting

 Description

-vma_stats presents not only cumulative statistics, but also enables you to view deltas of VMA counter updates.
+xlio_stats presents not only cumulative statistics, but also enables you to view deltas of XLIO counter updates.
 This example demonstrates the use of the "deltas" mode.

 Command Line